 Since 2010, several additional hip replacement and ASR hip resurfacing devices have been recalled, and patients don’t have to prove negligence on the part of the manufacturer to receive compensation.
 Our seasoned team of legal professionals have a thorough and current understanding of all problematic hip replacement devices and can help you determine whether or not you qualify for compensation.

-If you or a loved one reside in Dearborn, MI, or the surrounding areas and are experiencing difficulty or have been told you need revision surgery, contact our office to discuss your legal issues and options.
+If you or a loved one reside in Dearborn, MI, or the surrounding areas and are experiencing difficulty or have been told you need revision surgery, contact our Hip Replacement Lawyers in Dearborn to discuss your legal issues and options.
 Cochran, Kroll, and Associates, P.C., has extensive knowledge of and experience with hip replacement cases, and we’re here to help.

 A young couple from Monroe, Michigan, was awarded a $15.8 million verdict as the result of their baby son, Jason, being inflicted with Cerebral Palsy as the result of an error during the final stages of a labor.